2026 Cracker Barrel 400 predictions, odds, time: NASCAR at Nashville picks, best bets by advanced model

 The Cup Series holds its second night race of the year with the 2026 Cracker Barrel 400 on Sunday.
 The green flag drops at 7 p.m.
 ET at Nashville Superspeedway for a race which has seen different winners in the five years of its existence.
 Team Penske and Hendrick have notched four of the five NASCAR Nashville victories, perhaps making their drivers ones to back with Cracker Barrel 400 2026 bets and NASCAR DFS strategy.
 Yet, it's someone who has never prevailed at Nashville Superspeedway who tops the 2026 NASCAR Nashville odds board.

-Denny Hamlin is the +390 favorite, while Cup Series points leader, Tyler Reddick, follows at +700.
+Denny Hamlin, who will start on the pole, is the +390 favorite, while Cup Series points leader, Tyler Reddick, follows at +700.
 A trio is next in line at +750, including defending race winner, Ryan Blaney, as well as Kyle Larson and Christopher Bell.
 Coming off a win last week, Daniel Suarez is a +5000 longshot to target with 2026 Cracker Barrel 400 picks and in Cracker Barrel 400 DFS pools.
 Before locking in any NASCAR Nashville predictions or NASCAR DFS lineups, you need to see the projected leaderboard from Mike McClure's proven model.

 Visit our DraftKings promo code review to see their latest offers and get started.